rhomel/golox/README.md

   case will trigger and typically stop with an 'unsupported *ast node type*' panic.

+*Since this implementation passes the test suite, I am tagging this with 'tree-walker-feature-complete' for future reference.
+I intend to do a few things from here that may deviate from the book:*

+- Expand base language functionality (array type, better IO support, AST printing, etc).
+- Implement a faster VM version.
+- Improve the REPL.

 ## Commands

 - Start REPL: `go run cmd/golox/golox.go`